BrentMRPalmer/CSI4107-A2/README.md

 #### Top 100 Results

 `load_and_rank` orchestrates the entire pipeline by reading and preprocessing the document corpus, constructing the inverted index, computing the BM25 matrix, processing each query by calling the `rank` function, and then re-ranking the output using neural methods.
 It takes the top 100 re-ranked documents for each processed query and writes the output to a file.
-The output records the query ID, document ID, rank position, cosine similarity score, and a tag indicating whether the ranking included “text_included” or “title_only” data.
+The output records the query ID, document ID, rank position, cosine similarity score, and a tag indicating the neural model used.

 #### Optimizations in Model Inference

 We ran our model using PyTorch on an RTX 4080 GPU, which provided substantial compute for both embedding generation and reranking.
-To optimize performance and ensure consistent outputs during inference, we set the model to evaluation mode using `model.eval()`—this disabled dropout and other training-specific layers.
+To run the computations on the GPU, we simply set the device to `cuda` as an input parameter to torch functions.
+If `cuda` is not available, it defaults to `cpu`.
+If running on a `Windows` system, we also set the process priority to `REALTIME_PRIORITY_CLASS` to improve processing time.
+For `cocodr-large-msmarco` specifically, to optimize performance and ensure consistent outputs during inference, we set the model to evaluation mode using `model.eval()`—this disabled dropout and other training-specific layers.
 We also wrapped inference code in `torch.no_grad()` blocks to avoid unnecessary gradient tracking and reduce memory usage.

 ### Trec Processor (Cleaning trec.tsv)